Bethel University is a special place. . .

 Every fall, students return to campus ready to grow and ready to engage in experiences that will shape them for their future roles in the world.
 From undergraduate programs that train nurses to sign language interpreters to musicians to athletes, our students impact the world.
 Our students are offered many opportunities through task force trips, internships and, finally, in their careers.

 We are able to offer more grad courses now than in the past through an expanded online program.
 Bethel University offers graduate programs online, on campus and some as hybrids.
-We offer master’s degrees in business administration (Online MBA), counseling (M.A. in Counseling Online), education (including Master's in Education Online, a school administrator license, Special Education Licensure Online, Transition to Teaching Licensure Program – On campus (evening courses), Master of Reading and Literacy Online, Online Masters Degree in Educational Leadership), ministry (Master of Ministry Degree Online), Nursing (,Educator's track and Administrator track), Teaching, Theological Studies (Master of Ministry and Master of Arts in Theology).
+We offer master’s degrees in business administration (Online MBA), education (including Master's in Education Online, a school administrator license, Special Education Licensure Online, Transition to Teaching Licensure Program – On campus (evening courses), Master of Reading and Literacy Online, Online Masters Degree in Educational Leadership), ministry (Master of Ministry Degree Online), Nursing (,Educator's track and Administrator track), Teaching, Theological Studies (Master of Ministry and Master of Arts in Theology).

 The experiences don’t end when students leave campus.
 In our Bethel Community Stories section, we share stories about our alumni, as well as reports on current students, donors, faculty, staff and friends who we hope provide inspiration and seeds of wisdom.